BitDecoding: Unlocking Tensor Cores for Long-Context LLMs with Low-Bit KV Cache: Evaluation

-Additionally, we analyze the impact of different head configurations for both MHA and GQA.
-The first row in our results corresponds to MHA settings, while the second row represents GQA where \( n\_group > 1 \).

-For kernel comparison on Hopper, we set \( q\_len = 4 \) since FlashDecoding-3 demonstrates a significant speedup in speculative decoding~\cite{Speculative} while maintaining the same performance as v2 when \( q\_len = 1 \).

-\paragraph{Baselines} We compare BitDecoding against several kernel implementations, including FlashDecoding \cite{dao2023flashattention2, fa3}, the split partitioning version of FlashAttention optimized for long-context; FlashInfer~\cite{ye2025flashinfer} a customizable attention Kernels library; KIVI~\cite{kivi}, a widely used method integrated into the Transformers library, supports both 4-bit and 2-bit quantization.
-Additionally, we evaluate Atom~\cite{atom} and QServe~\cite{qserve}, two serving system implementations that support 4-bit KV cache with page management.
-Notably, Atom does not support the GQA variant.
+\textbf{Baselines.} We compare BitDecoding against several representative attention kernel implementations.
+For FP16 KV cache, we use FlashDecoding~\cite{dao2023flashattention2, fa3}—a split-partitioned variant of FlashAttention optimized for long-context decoding—as our baseline for speedup normalization.
+For low-bit KV cache, we evaluate Kivi~\cite{kivi}, a non-fused kernel supporting 4-bit and 2-bit quantization; Atom~\cite{atom} and QServe~\cite{qserve}, both fused-kernel implementations with CUDA Cores-only approach and supporting 4-bit cache with page management.
+Notably, Atom does not support GQA.

-\paragraph{Results on RTX4090} As shown in Figure~\ref{fig:kernel_4090}, under Single and Batches serving settings, BitDecoding-4bit achieves roughly $4\times$ speedup over FlashDecoding-v2, with the 2-bit implementation exceeding $7\times$.
-This significant improvement comes from its low-bit KV Cache, alleviating memory bottlenecks due to limited DRAM bandwidth on the RTX 4090.
-Notably, the 4-bit kernel shows particularly high gains at smaller KV Cache sizes before stabilizing around $4\times$, highlighting BitDecoding’s superior parallelism and computational efficiency compared to FlashAttention.
-In contrast, KIVI, implemented in PyTorch and Triton with separate kernel launches, suffers performance loss due to inefficient memory patterns and lack of kernel fusion.

-Under the Pages setting, BitDecoding consistently surpasses QServe and Atom by more than $2\times$ in MHA.
-QServe’s performance degrades under the GQA setting, as it relies on CUDA cores instead of Tensor Cores.

-\paragraph{Results on A100} As shown in Figure~\ref{fig:kernel_a100}, BitDecoding achieves roughly $3\times$ speedup, with greater improvements for longer sequences and larger KV Cache sizes.
-Due to higher DRAM bandwidth on A100, the gap between 4-bit and 2-bit implementations narrows.
-Since computation dominates execution time on A100, methods not utilizing Tensor Cores see performance declines, especially under GQA.
-Specifically, under the Pages workload, BitDecoding attains over $2.5\times$ speedup, while QServe achieves only $0.5\times$.

-\paragraph{Results on H100} As illustrated in Figure~\ref{fig:kernel_h100}, Decoding-v3, optimized for Hopper Tensor Cores, achieves notable performance improvements over its v2 counterpart.
-BitDecoding demonstrates significant speedups across both Single and Batches workloads.
-While BitDecoding-v2 achieves up to 1.7$\times$ and 4.1$\times$ speedup in single-query and batched settings, respectively, leveraging Hopper Tensor Cores in v3 further amplifies these gains, reaching up to 3.5$\times$ speedup in the single scenario and an impressive 9.0$\times$ in the batches setting.